$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws: Proofs II

-which completes the proof. \end{proof} From this entropy inequality, and Dafermos' `divergence theorem' for scalar conservation laws \cite{GenChar}, the lemma below, which we present without proof, trivially follows.
+Now, from the entropy inequality, and Dafermos' `divergence theorem' for scalar conservation laws \cite{GenChar}, the lemma below, which we present without proof, trivially follows.
 Recall that by the correspondence with Hamilton-Jacobi equations, left and right traces in $x$ are well defined everywhere for entropy solutions of \eqref{claw}. \begin{lemma} Let $0\leq a<b;\xi_1,\xi_2:[a,b]\to\mathbb{R}$ such that $\xi_i$ are Lipschitz and $\xi_1-\xi_2\leq -\delta<0$.
 Then, for each fixed $c\in[u_{+},u_{-}]$, we have that

 \end{lemma} Furthermore, when the initial data is an integrable perturbation of the special Riemann data, we have the following lemma.
 Since the proof is a trivial adaptation of the argument given by Leger in \cite{LegerShock}, we omit it. \begin{lemma} Let $u$ be the solution to the Cauchy problem \eqref{claw} with initial data $u_0\in L^{\infty}(\mathbb{R})$ such that $\pnorm{2}{u_0-\Phi}<\infty$, where $\Phi$ is the special Riemann data as defined as in \eqref{Riemann}.
 Then, for any Lipschitz curve $\xi:[a,b]\to\mathbb{R}$, we have the following two inequalities: